ruiseixasm/JsonTalkiePy/README.md

 - Support for multiple devices on the same network

 ## Installation

-### Arduino Library
-1. **Using Arduino Library Manager**:
-   - Open Arduino IDE
-   - Go to `Sketch > Include Library > Manage Libraries`
-   - Search for "JsonTalkie"
-   - Click "Install"

-2. **Manual Installation**:
-   - Download the latest release from GitHub
+   - Go to a folder in your system and type `git clone https://github.com/ruiseixasm/JsonTalkiePy.git`
-   - Extract to your Arduino libraries folder
+   - Go to that same folder and type `python talk.py`
-   - Restart Arduino IDE

-### JsonTalkie
+## JsonTalkie Arduino Library
-   - To be used in conjugation with the Arduino [JsonTalkie](https://github.com/ruiseixasm/JsonTalkie) library (version 3.0 or above)
+   - To be used with the Arduino [JsonTalkie](https://github.com/ruiseixasm/JsonTalkie) library (version 3.0 or above)
+   - Go to the site above for instructions in how to install it

 ## Python Command Line
 ### Typical usage